 The best way to ask for guest feedback is to send out simple satisfaction surveys asking your customers about the quality of your service, what they liked, what they didn’t like, and possibly some ideas to help you improve.

 If you get mainly positive feedback, you can post it on your website to help potential customers see that they’ll likely enjoy their experience with you should they decide to stop by.
-If the opposite is the case, you’ll be able to resolve the problems that people complained about and provide a better customer experience
+If the opposite is the case, you’ll be able to resolve the problems that people complained about and provide a better customer experience.
+To help you manage this feedback effectively, consider using a customer support ticketing system like Freshdesk or Zendesk.
+Both are popular options with pros and cons to consider depending on your specific needs.

 Make sure to add open-ended questions in your restaurant survey to give respondents the freedom to elaborate or to speak their mind.
 It adds value to your qualitative customer service research.